Blogs > Guides

 Large and small dogs each have different nutritional needs.

-Smaller breeds have a fast metabolism which means they can consume a higher calorie diet, while larger breeds need a diet which supports strong and healthy bones.
+Smaller breeds have a fast metabolism which means they can consume a higher calorie diet, while larger breeds need a diet which supports strong and healthy bones and joints.

 Activity Level